3cqs-coder/SymBot/docs/README.md

 #### Backup Capabilities

-You can manually create encrypted backups of SymBot's database through the web interface.
+You can manually create encrypted backups of SymBot's database through the web interface, programmatically using the integrated API, or schedule automatic backups in the web interface.
 This ensures that all trading data, including bot configurations and trade history, is securely stored and protected from unauthorized access.

 #### Restore Capabilities